3rd Compass -> Group News and Articles -> Withholding Redemption and Denying Accountability

 What must happen among the people is to truly understand how they sin, accept it, and come out of it, not recite Ashamu prayers of confession when they do not understand or accept how they are guilty before El Shaddai, so be further informed and know that the atonement of Yom Kippur will be fleeting when the people continue on in their sins.

 As Yom Kippur passes this year, whether or not you celebrate it, may you also bring your focus into proper perspective, as well, because it is not only Judaism that greatly errs and lives under a fog, rejecting accountability and continuing on in their sins.
-The sins of the church are many, too, and also largely not acknowledged to exist, just as our Jewish kinsfolk also consistently reject.
+The sins of the church are many, too, and also largely not acknowledged to exist, just as our Jewish kinsfolk also consistently reject accountability.
 So may you all heed the many warnings and urgings God has given through this ministry and see that more than loyalty to God, whether through Christ or the One Father, as Judaism is loyal to, is needed to have full blessing and peace in His kingdom.

 Continued sin is why atonement and repentance is needed on a regular basis.
 Yom Kippur was created to take care of it every year and cleanse the people.
 Even those of us saved forever under the grace of Christ need further atonement and repentance, so to refresh yourselves why and go through prayers for it, you may go through the last Yom Kippur service.